 - Service delivery contract management operational.

-Sign up for the QSA Government services mailing list to stay up to date on the project.
+Sign up for the QSA Government services mailing list to stay up to date with the QSA news.

 Yes.
 We’re using secure-by-design principles to deliver digital archiving services.
 In line with Queensland Government policy, it is a cloud-based service hosted within secure, resilient and redundant AWS infrastructure wholly within Australia.